technologiestiftung/giessdenkiez-de-opendata/README.md

 # giessdenkiez-opendata
-This repos purpose is to run a GitHub action to automatically generate a Open Data dataset.
+This repos purpose is to run a GitHub action to automatically generate two open datasets from *GdK-Nutzungsdaten*

-Datasets will later be published at [Open Data Portal Berlin](https://daten.berlin.de/datensaetze)
+The two datasets will later be published at [Open Data Portal Berlin](https://daten.berlin.de/datensaetze)

 More coming soon...